stateful/vscode-runme/examples/fresh/README.md

 ### Deployment

+We will be using [Deno deploy](https://deno.com/deploy) a serverless edge first JavaScript hosting service.

-To deploy this project you need to have `deployctl` installed on your system.
+To deploy this project you need to have `deployctl` (the command line tool for Deno Deploy) installed on your system.
 To install, please run:

 ```sh { closeTerminalOnSuccess=false interactive=false }